 25th Annual Blessing of the Fleet

-PANAMA CITY, Fla.
-(WJHG/WECP) - The 25th Annual Blessing of the Fleet sets its sails on Saturday morning.
+ST. ANDREWS, Fla.
+(WJHG/WECP) - The 25th Annual Blessing of the Fleet took place in St. Andrews Marina on Saturday.

-The festivities kicks off at 9:00 a.m. with vendors, a fish fry at 10:00 a.m., and the blessing begins at noon.

-“It’s the 25th Annual Blessing of the Fleet, here at St. Andrews Marina,” Andre Boyd, the Chairman of Second Chance of Northwest Florida, said.
-“It’s a fundraiser for Second Chance of Northwest Florida, a nonprofit organization serving the needs of adults with traumatic brain injuries.”
+A $10 ticket included a fish fry lunch.
+All proceeds go to Second Chance of Northwest Florida, a nonprofit organization that serves the needs of adults with traumatic brain injuries and their families.

-Visitors can get tickets for the fish fry at the door for $10.
+“We’re able to make sure they get music therapy, they learn life skills, learn how to cook in the kitchen, and know how to take care of themselves,” Chairman of Second Chance of Northwest Florida Andrew Boyd said.

-The Blessing of the Fleet honors those who lost their lives at sea and honor those who make their living in the Gulf.
+The Blessing of the Fleet honors those who were lost at sea and those that make their living from the Gulf of Mexico.

-There is one old, maybe stinky, but symbolic event happening at the Blessing of the Fleet.
-The Burning of the Socks symbolizes the end of winter.

-Bring out those old socks, get some good seafood, and enjoy the Blessing of the Fleet Saturday at the St. Andrews Marina.
+A wreath was placed in the water for those who lost their lives.

+The burning of the socks ritual also took place.
+It is done to symbolize the end of the winter months, moving into a warmer season.

 Copyright 2022 WJHG.
 All rights reserved.